-When it comes to comfort food, few dishes can compare to a classic pot roast.
-However, the key to a great pot roast is choosing the proper cut of beef.
+When it comes to comfort food, few dishes compare to classic pot roast.
+The key to great pot roast is choosing the proper cut of beef - one that's tough enough to stand up to hours of cooking but transforms into tender, flavorful meat.

 Quick Summary